 FOR ADULTS - ORIGINAL VOTER ID / PASSPORT (06 Month valid from the Date of Travel) II FOR CHILD - ORIGINAL BIRTH CERTIFICATE (English Version)

 After completing the ILP ( INNER LINE PERMIT ) formalities the guest will transfer to Thimphu (capital city of Bhutan).
-Throughout the chilling weather, greenery & the spectacular view of mountain range take a break at WANGKHA , RELAX FOR AN HOUR & FINALLY REACH THE DESTINATION ON SCHEDULE TIME FRAME.
+Throughout the chilling weather, greenery & the spectacular view of mountain range take a break at Wangkha, Relux for an hour & finally reach the destination on schedule time frame.

 Stay at Thimphu.